commitdev/docs/docs/eps/ep-hop.md

 ## Sharing

 HOP Demos are recorded and may be shared by our Content team on various social platforms, such as LinkedIn.
-If you'd prefer for your HOP Demo to not be recorded and shared, please let us know!
+If you'd prefer for your HOP Demo to not be recorded and shared, please let the Engineer Success team know!